1. Check for and prevent leaks

 12. Only purchase NRTL certified electronics and electrical equipment

-Only purchase NRTL-certified electronics and electrical equipment that are certified by a nationally recognized testing laboratory.
+Only purchase NRTL-certified electronics and electrical equipment certified by a nationally recognized testing laboratory.
 NRTL certified products must conform to certain safety standards.
 Note that CE marks are not the same as a NRTL certification.
 CE labeled products may not have been tested by a third party.

 13. Check your home’s electrical wiring

 Wires, plugs, outlets, and sockets can all become worn over time and result in a safety hazard.
-Have a licensed electrician check the wiring throughout your home to ensure everything is up to code and functioning properly.
+Have a licensed electrician check the wiring throughout your home to ensure everything is up to date and functioning properly.
 Electrical fires can cause significant damage and can be life-threatening.
 A professional electrician can offer recommendations to address potential safety issues.